|

 persuaded the record company to release Vienna as a single!

 There was no element of hindsight about it whatsoever.
-We knew the moment
+We knew the

-that even if everyone else didn’t like it, we had the personal
+feeling that even if everyone else didn’t like it, we had the personal

-satisfaction of knowing that we’d creatively hit the nail on the head and
+satisfaction of knowing that we’d creatively hit the nail on the head

-with that album.
+to do with that album.

-Was the record company lack of faith in such an unusual track the ultimate
+Was the record company lack of faith in such an unusual track the

-was the length of the song wasn’t it?
+Their problem was the length of the song wasn’t it?

 We wanted it to be the first single from that album.
 It was obvious (to